Ard3ny/ard3ny.github.io/_posts/2023-10-14-Build-a-cloud-init-enabled-Linux-VM-templates-on-Proxmox-provisioned-by-packer.md

 You can the find it on my [GitHub.](https://github.com/Ard3ny/proxmox-build-template)

-# Disclaimer

-I've forked this project originally created by https://github.com/mfin/proxmox-build-template.
-I've fix few bugs, added more cloud-init templates and extended documentation, so big shoutout goes to him.

 # What's this project about?

 This project builds, configures and maintain cloud-init enabled Linux VMs and transform them into templates on Proxmox hypervisor.